Unstart

 In supersonic aerodynamics, an unstart refers to a generally violent breakdown of the supersonic airflow.
 The phenomenon occurs when mass flow rate changes significantly within a duct.
-Avoiding unstarts is a key objective in the design of the engine air intakes (inlets U.S.) of supersonic aircraft that cruise at speeds in excess of Mach 2.2.
+Avoiding unstarts is a key objective in the design of the engine air intakes of supersonic aircraft that cruise at speeds in excess of Mach 2.2.

 Etymology

 The term originated during the use of early supersonic wind tunnels.
 “Starting” the supersonic wind tunnel is the process in which the air becomes supersonic; unstart of the wind tunnel is the reverse process.
 The shock waves that develop during the starting or unstart process may be visualized with schlieren or shadowgraph optical techniques.

 In some contexts, the terms aerodynamic disturbance (AD) and unstart have been synonymous.

 In aircraft engine intakes

 The design of some air intakes for supersonic aircraft can be compared to that of supersonic wind tunnels, and requires careful analysis in order to avoid unstarts.
 At high supersonic speeds (usually between Mach 2 to 3), intakes with internal compression are designed to have supersonic flow downstream of the air intake's capture plane.
 If the mass flow across the intake's capture plane does not match the downstream mass flow at the engine, the intake will unstart.
 This can cause violent, temporary loss of control until the intake is restarted.

 Few aircraft, although many ramjet-powered missiles, have flown with intakes which have supersonic compression taking place inside the intake duct.
 These intakes, known as mixed-compression intakes, have advantages for aircraft that cruise at Mach 2.2 and higher.
 Most supersonic aircraft intakes compress the air externally, so do not start and hence have no unstart mode.
 Mixed compression intakes have the initial supersonic compression externally and the remainder inside the duct.
-As an example, the intakes on the North American XB-70 Valkyrie had an external compression ratio (cr) at M3 of 3.5 and internal cr about 6.6, followed by subsonic diffusion.
+As an example, the intakes on the North American XB-70 Valkyrie had an external compression ratio (cr) at Mach 3 of 3.5 and internal cr about 6.6, followed by subsonic diffusion.
 The Lockheed SR-71 Blackbird and XB-70 Valkyrie had well-publicised unstart behaviour.
 Other aircraft that have flown with internal compression include the Vought F-8 Crusader III, the SSM-N-9 Regulus II cruise missile and the B-1 Lancer.

 Partial internal compression was considered for the Concorde (the Supersonic Transport Aircraft Committee, in 1959, had recommended an SST to cruise at Mach 2.2) but an "external configuration was chosen for the inherent stability of its shock system, it had no unstart mode".
 Even though there was some internal compression terminated by a normal shock local to the ramp boundary layer bleed slot inside the intake, the intake was aerodynamically self-compensating with no trace of any unstart problem.
 Early in the development of the B-1 Lancer its mixed external/internal intake was changed to an external one, technically safer but with a small compromise in cruise speed.
 It subsequently had fixed intakes to reduce complexity, weight and cost.